Brownfields - 128a & 104k

 A Phase I ESA consists of non-intrusive site inspections and reviewing of records, and interviews with owners, local government officials, occupants and neighbors.
 These environmental site assessments are conducted by an Environmental Professional trained and knowledgeable of the appropriate standards established by the American Society for Testing and Materials (ASTM).
 In respect to the ASTM Standards, to ensure a quality assessment of the site, reviewing of records, interviews and site inspection are done over a period of time (30-60 Days).
 With the assessment done, this could determine whether there's contamination present at the site, and this would lead to conducting a Phase II ESA.

 A Phase I ESA has determined there is a potential contamination at the site by hazardous substances and/or petroleum, this paves way to a Phase II ESA.
 Since a Phase I ESA is non-intrusive, a Phase II ESA is intrusive and involves sampling, analysis to confirm the extent of the contamination and what type of contaminants are present within the subject site.
 Some types of tests include the following:

-With the various types of tests, and depending on the results from laboratory analysis, this can determine the remedial actions to clean up the contaminated property.
-After a cleanup action has been done, confirmation sampling is taken at the site again to determine whether the contamination is below our CNMI Pacific Basin Environmental Screening Levels (ESLs) and deemed safe.
+- With the various types of tests, and depending on the results from laboratory analysis, this can determine the remedial actions to clean up the contaminated property.
+After a cleanup action has been done, confirmation sampling is taken at the site again to determine whether the contamination is below the "Tropical Pacific Environmental Screening Levels" (TPESLs) and deemed safe.